 The importance of effective decision-making has been routinely demonstrated for high-complication diseases such as colorectal cancer and inflammatory bowel disease.
 The premise of many of our proposed interventions emphasizes addressing decision points in highly morbid diseases in patients who are also high-risk due to comorbidities or low physiologic reserve (i.e., frailty).

 Finally, we test our interventions using a variety of cost-effectiveness models such as decision analysis decision trees and Markov model simulations to ascertain whether the interventions and decisions being made meet conventional means test for overall benefit to society and population health.

-Adaptation, Physiological; Anal Gland Neoplasms; Colitis, Ulcerative; Colorectal Surgery; Cost-Benefit Analysis; Costs and Cost Analysis; Decision Making; Decision Making, Computer-Assisted; Decision Trees; Postoperative Complications; Postoperative Period; Preoperative Care; Colorectal Neoplasms; Risk Assessment; Decision Support Systems, Clinical; Surgical Oncology
+Anal Gland Neoplasms; Colitis, Ulcerative; Colorectal Surgery; Cost-Benefit Analysis; Costs and Cost Analysis; Decision Making; Decision Making, Computer-Assisted; Decision Trees; Postoperative Complications; Postoperative Period; Preoperative Care; General Surgery; Colorectal Neoplasms; Inflammatory Bowel Diseases; Risk Assessment; Decision Support Systems, Clinical; Surgical Oncology

 Public Health Interests

 Aging; Cancer; Clinical Guidelines; Clinical Trials; Health Care Financing